JBproduction10/simple_shell/README.md

 # <u>0x16.
 C - Simple Shell</u>

-**By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh)
+**By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: gabriellaelashnee, JBprodiction)

 # <u>Learning Objectives</u>
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: